We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The main ingredients in these acne patches are tea tree oil, willow bark extract, and hyaluronic acid.

-The product should work on all skin types. | The patches reportedly have adhesion issues. |
+- The patches should work on all skin types.

-The patches are cruelty-free. | They are noticeable on the skin. |
+- They are noticeable on the skin.

-Best for hyaluronic acid: Acropass Trouble Cure
+Best with hyaluronic acid: Acropass Trouble Cure

 The main ingredients in the Acropass Trouble Cure are hydrolyzed hyaluronic acid, niacinamide, and sodium hydroxide.